mehrvarz/webcall/README.md

 WebCall server operates fully self-contained.
 It does not depend on 3rd party services (say, for STUN, TURN, etc.).
 This means that no other party can track your usage.

-The WebCall web client can be used on iPhone, Android, Linux, macOS and Windows with a 2020+ web browser.
+The WebCall web client can be used on iPhone, Android, Linux, macOS and Windows with a 2020+ web browser:

 [timur.mobi/webcall](https://timur.mobi/webcall)